Dickinson, Texas: Public schools

 Before the 2004–2005 school year, all DISD elementary schools provided education for prekindergarten through grade 5, but Barber Elementary School was turned into a middle school center for fifth grade from the 2004/05 school year to the 2007/08 school year.
 For the 2008/09 school year, a newly built Barber Middle School built off FM 517 and Dunbar Middle School (which previously only held the sixth grade) was set to both hold grades five and six.
 Students were to be separated into schools based on where they resided.

 As of the 2023-2024 school year. two new junior high schools were built.
 The Eugene 'Gene' Kranz Junior High School opened in 2018 serving grades seven and eight until the start of the 23–24 school year, and Dickinson Junior High who along with Kranz Junior High now serves 6th-8th grade as of the 2023–2024 school year.
 All the elementaries now serve prekindergarten through third-grade students, and all middle schools servegrades four and five..

 Bay Area Charter Middle School is a state charter school in Dickinson.

 Private schools

 True Cross School, a Roman Catholic prekindergarten through grade eight school operated by the Roman Catholic Archdiocese of Galveston-Houston, is in Dickinson.
 True Cross School was the first Roman Catholic school on the Galveston County mainland.
 The school was unusable due to Hurricane Harvey.
 The students attended classes at Our Lady of Fatima in Texas City, Texas.
 The school reopened for the 2019–2020 school year.

 Queen of Angels Academy, a school of the Society of St. Pius X, is located at the original Holy Cross location, and provides a classical Catholic education.
 Queen of Angels parish also has the traditional Latin Mass daily.
 Although the church structure was built in 1947, the interior has been renovated to reflect the church's attachment to Catholic tradition.
-The sanctuary, containing the main altar, has been praised for its beauty by many visitors.